maurovm/thesis_template/README.md

 The [glossaries-extra](https://ctan.org/pkg/glossaries-extra?lang=en) is used to automatically add the "List of abbreviations" page in the front matter.
 Simply create a file with the name [glossary.tex](glossary.tex) and add all your definitions.
-In the your main document you can later use tags such as:
+In your main document you can later use tags such as:

 ```latex
 The standard vital signs include temperature, \af{hr}, \af{rr},